 The Iceologist: Why does a roofing contracting company need an ice machine?

 Tracey: Every truck that leaves in the morning carries water and ice for the guys.
 Before we went with Easy Ice, I didn’t have an automatic ice maker and the guys would buy bagged ice every morning for their crews.
 But the costs of bagged ice add up quickly.

-I have an average of 8 crew trucks leaving everyday, and they need to stop & buy a couple of bags of ice every morning.
+I have an average of eight crew trucks leaving every day, and they need to stop & buy a couple of bags of ice every morning.
 And they need to buy more in the afternoon if it’s a hot day.
 On average, I was spending about $32 a day on bagged ice — that’s over $600 a month!

 Ice Maker Machine subscriptions make a lot of sense.
 They’re a no-brainer!

 The Iceologist: What made you decide on Easy Ice?

 Tracey: We were thinking about buying an industrial ice cube maker, then we learned about Easy Ice.
 The price and convenience are what sold us.
 The service has been seamless.